 - Cream cheese

-- Ham slices (or less commonly corned beef slices)
+- Ham slices (or sometimes corned beef or pastrami slices)

 Making these rollups is easy: Simply spread a bit of cream cheese on the meat slice, top with a pickle, and roll up.